shawntabrizi/rust-state-machine/src/20/template/README.md

 	- `T::BlockNumber`
 	- `T::Nonce`

 While this may seem like a purely stylistic change, it enforces a powerful constraint: for any given type implementing `Config` (like our `Runtime`), there can only be one corresponding `AccountId`, `BlockNumber`, and `Nonce`.
-This guarantees type consistency across the pallet.
+This guarantees type consistency across all pallets.

 In this context, we call the trait `Config` because it is used to configure all the types for our Pallet.